 The installer removes soil and compacts the excavation.
 A compacted sand and gravel base provide drainage and a stable surface for the concrete.
 Wooden sides staked in place create a frame or mold.
 The installer mixes the concrete and pours it into the frame.
 They smooth the top with a trowel and texture it.
 Some installers round the edges with an edging trowel.

 The poured concrete pad must cure for several days before the generator can sit on it.
-Made-on-site pads take time and add to the installation cost, but they offer better stability and the depth is easily adjusted to account for the generator weight, local conditions, and building codes.
+Made-on-site pads take time and add to the installation cost, but they offer better stability and the depth is easily adjusted for the generator weight, local conditions, and building codes.

-In areas where flooding is a concern, a raised pedestal protects a home standby generator by keeping it out of the flood water.
+Where flooding is a concern, a raised pedestal protects a home standby generator by keeping it out of the flood water.
 A generator immersed in flood waters is usually written off as a complete loss.
 Note that any standby generator installation must provide a way for service technicians to work on the generator.
 If a pedestal installation is too high with no room to work, the manufacturer or service company can’t properly maintain the unit.
 All pedestal installations and locations must take this into consideration.

 Ideally, a concrete foundation anchors the pedestal which is built on top of the foundation.
 Wooden forms make a mold for the sides.
 If the pedestal is high enough, the forms create walls of concrete with a hollow interior, sometimes filled with sand or gravel after removing the forms.
 The generator sits on top of the pedestal where it remains out of the flood water.